Moving

 The baggage certificate or luggage certificate (’Certificado de Bagagem’) is a document that provides information about the luggage carried by a passenger during their journey.

-Why is the baggage certificate used?
+Why is it used?

 This certificate is a guarantee for everyone involved in the moving process that the items being transported are not intended for sale or trade but rather for personal and/or domestic use.